elventear/classy-fastapi/README.md

 `inspect.iscoroutinefunction`](https://stackoverflow.com/a/52422903/1431244).
 Specifically with older versions of Python `iscoroutinefunction` incorrectly returns false so `async` routes aren't `await`'d.
 We therefore only support Python versions >= 3.8

+# Releases

+Releases are built and pushed to PyPi by the CI.
+A release is triggered by pushing a tag on the `master` branch.
+That tag must look like a valid semver and it should start with `v`.
+For example adding a tag like `v0.1.1` would trigger a release from the CI/CD.
+The tag should match the tag in pyproject.toml with the `v` omitted in the `.toml` file.